-Mailgun implements a limited form of webhook signing, and Anymail will verify these signatures (based on your MAILGUN_API_KEY Anymail setting).
+Mailgun implements a limited form of webhook signing, and Anymail will verify these signatures against your MAILGUN_WEBHOOK_SIGNING_KEY Anymail setting.
 By default, Mailgun's webhook signature provides similar security to Anymail's shared webhook secret, so it's acceptable to omit the ANYMAIL_WEBHOOK_SECRET setting (and "{random}:{random}@" portion of the webhook url) with Mailgun webhooks.